xcube-dev/xcube-viewer/docs/features.md

 					rel="noopener noreferrer"
 					>settings</a
 				>.
-The window appears when the function is enabled and can be closed either by clicking the 'X' or by clicking the button again.
+The window appears when the function is enabled and can be closed either by clicking the <code>X</code> or by clicking the button again.
 			</td>
 		</tr>
 		<tr>